solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 information during execution of transaction, which will help us get last restart slot without any interface changes for the instruction.

+## New Terminology

+None

 ## Detailed Design

-Currently in solana client validator `hard fork` slots are a good indicator when cluster was restarted.
+Currently in Solana Labs validator client `hard fork` slots are a good indicator when cluster was restarted.
 This may change in the future following criteas should be met to choose restart slot.

 * Should be indicative of when cluster was restarted
 * Should be monotonically increasing